mik30s/c-course/parser/associativity.md

     (1 << (2 << (3 << 4)))

 This one is simpler to parse.
-Considering the following grammar:
+Consider the following grammar:

     shift-operator
       integer-constant